leonoverweel/ti-2716-c-notes/harris-corner-detector.md

 For a location in the image to be classified as being a corner, its `E` needs to change a lot when moving in any direction.
 This means we want our ellipse to be much like a circle, and as large as possible.
 In short: `λ₁` and `λ₂` both need to be large and `λ₁ ≈ λ₂`.

+## Harris corner detection steps

+- Compute `M` matrix for each pixel surrounded by a window.
+Calculate `m`'s eigenvalues to find its cornerness.
+- Keep only points with a high cornerness score.
+- For all remaining points keep only the local maxima.